mattSutton462/WalS/README.md

 * NUMBER matches with any number
 * STRING: matches with any string definition
 * ARRAY: matches with any array declaration
-* ADD: matches with the addition operator "add"
+* ADD: replacement for the addition operator "+"
-* SLICE: matches with the subtraction operator "slice"
+* SLICE: replacement for the subtraction operator "-"
-* MIX: matches with the multiplication operator "mix"
+* MIX: replacement for the multiplication operator "mix"
-* FOLD: matches with the division operator "fold"
+* FOLD: replacement for the division operator "fold"
-* PREHEAT: matches with left parenthesis "preheat"
+* PREHEAT: replacement for left parenthesis "preheat"
-* OVEN: matches with right parenthesis "oven"
+* OVEN: replacement for right parenthesis "oven"
+* BAKE: replacement for statement "PRINT"
 * EQ: matches with "=="
 * NEQ: matches with "!="
 * LT: matches with "<"